tkamag/blog/_posts/2024-06-15-Getting Started with Terraform on AWS-Part1.md

 EOF
 ````

 - Here we have define a variable ``vpc_cidr`` with his default value, type and description.
-This value can be overwrite at the compilation using ``-var``
+This value can be overwrite at the compilation using ``-var`` command line.

 - Now we need to change ``providers.tf`` a lite bit.